 Step 1: Install the plugin

-The first step is to install the UpdraftPlus WordPress Backup Plugin.
+The first step is to install the UpdraftPlus, a WordPress site backup plugin.
 For that,

 - Go to the Plugins > Add New from your WordPress dashboard.